- Uninterruptible power supplies

 UPS Systems offer power solutions for large computer rooms and Data Centres including UPS, power management and distribution, racked enclosures, air-conditioning/airflow and access control to achieve the level of availability required.

 We’re also able to deliver matched power generation whether fuelled by diesel, natural gas or petrol.
-For remote applications (telemetry, communications cabinets etc.) and where generators or battery banks are not a viable option, we can deliver fuel cell Standby Power.

 Please view Turnkey IT Infrastructure Projects to see a full list of the Data Centre solutions we can supply.